ADVERTISEMENT

 Make Your Best Oud Bruin

-This is a good starter sour for those looking to move away from beginner styles but don’t yet have a lot of confidence or experience.
-It's also a style that advanced brewers can have a lot of fun with and really dial in to their personal preferences.
+For brewers who want to get into tart, mixed-culture beers but don’t yet have a lot of confidence or experience, this is a great place to start.
+But it's also a style where advanced brewers can have a lot of fun dialing it in to their personal tastes.

 Make Your Best Oud Bruin Primary Image